rugbyprof/2143-Object-Oriented-Programming/Assignments/13-T03/README.md

 - **C++ Only**
 - What is the diamond problem?
 - We have not explicitly written code in class discussing the problem, but here is a good article showing the problem and solution: https://www.makeuseof.com/what-is-diamond-problem-in-cpp/
+- Possible question types:
+  - Given a set of classes choose what the output will be.
+  - Given a set of classes where should I add certain keywords to fix an issue.

 -------

 #### Define

+You won't necessarily have to write a definition for each one, but you will have to know what each one means.
+Hmmmm so what's the difference?
+I will most likely have some kind of matching question, or multiple choice question with various choices to make.

 * Abstract Base Class
 * Abstraction